tensorflow/tfjs/README.md

 ## About this repo

-This repository contains the logic and scripts that combine four packages:
+This repository contains the logic and scripts that combine several packages.

+APIs:
 - [TensorFlow.js Core](/tfjs-core),
-  a flexible low-level API, formerly known as *deeplearn.js*.
+  a flexible low-level API for neural networks and numerical computation.
 - [TensorFlow.js Layers](/tfjs-layers),
   a high-level API which implements functionality similar to [Keras](https://keras.io/).